Sustainability in research

 Research carried out at Leiden University contributes to our knowledge of sustainability.
 This is essential if we want to work together to find solutions to pressing issues, such as the current climate emergency and the shortage of raw materials.

-The University also fulfils its societal role by providing information to the general public through lectures and media appearances by its researchers, and by featuring sustainability-related research on the University website.
+The University also fulfils its societal role by providing information to the general public about research into sustainability.
+It does so through lectures and media appearances, and by drawing attention to the subject on the University website.
 It also collaborates with its LDE partners (Delft University of Technology and Erasmus University Rotterdam) in an interdisciplinary research centre dedicated to sustainability: the Centre for Sustainability.

 Sustainability in research programmes

-The interdisciplinary programme Liveable Planet – Sustainable Futures is dedicated to climate change.
-Leiden University researchers are pursuing a society in which energy and raw materials are used in a way that preserves natural capital and minimises the impact on health.
+Liveable Planet – Sustainable Futures is an important interdisciplinary research programme that is dedicated to climate change.
+Here researchers from Leiden University are working towards a society in which energy and raw materials are used in a way that preserves natural capital and keeps the impact on health to a minimum.
 To achieve this, the scientists first want to investigate how natural and economic ecosystems function and their impact on health and natural capital.
 They are also researching how social drivers affect the human ecosystem.
 Finally, they are exploring new types of government policies and transition management that will help us achieve a more sustainable society.
-See also the research dossier Keeping the planet liveable.

-Leiden scientists from various disciplines are conducting research that is contributing to the transition to sustainable energy and the reduction of CO2.
-These research projects on Renewable Energy are carried out as part of the Fundamentals of Science profile.
 Experts often cite 2050 as the date by which the transition to new, sustainable energy sources must be completed.
 Fossil fuels play a major role in global warming, and they are also running out.
 Consequently, the world needs to switch to new, sustainable sources of energy.
-Solar energy seems to show the greatest potential.
+Leiden researchers from various disciplines are conducting research that is contributing to the transition to sustainable energy and the reduction of CO2.
+These research projects on Renewable Energy are part of Fundamentals of Science.

 In addition, Leiden University participates in several research programmes in which sustainability is a major theme, such as MiCRop, a collaboration project between Dutch universities, and SUNRISE, which is funded by the European Union’s Horizon2020 programme.